telliott99/MyUnix/unix-advanced1.rst

 ``diff`` shows the differences.
 The second line in the first file ``x.txt`` has ``b`` for an extra line.
 The fourth and the third line are also compared for differences (because they come after the identical line ``c``), with ``f`` in ``x.txt`` and ``d`` in ``y.txt``.

+``diff`` is great for verifying in a second whether two textfiles contain any differences, and what they are.

 If we capture this output in a file

 .. sourcecode:: bash